alejandroacostaalamo/ANGELGAME/README.md

 -   * dig
 -   * nslookup

-Link in Play Store:
+Search for it in google play store:
-Search for it in google play store: ANGEL COMPUTER NETWORK GAME
+ANGEL COMPUTER NETWORK GAME

 HOW TO INSTALL IT
   1) Just decompress the .zip file in a folder